cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/lecture4.md

 ### Why Linters Are Necessary

 You have just learned some darkest aspects of JavaScript.
 We must use it because it's the only language that can be understood by browser.
-To mitigrate the problem, people wrote _linters_ that try to automatically find these problems.
+To mitigate the problem, people wrote _linters_ that try to automatically find these problems.
 They are well integrated with editors so you can directly see the warnings.
 If you follow the 'Setup your editor' section, you are good to go.
 You will see